papazachos/papazachos/README.md

  -👋 Hi, I’m Dimitris Papazacharias @papazachos
- -👀 I’m interested in Everything that has to do with the Dept of Technology -🌱 I’m currently wokring on Quality Management and Testing.
+ -👀 I’m interested in Everything that has to do with the Dept of Technology -🌱 I’m currently working on Quality Management and Testing.
  -📫 You can Ask for my resume, using the following.
  -email: dimitrispap.1995@hotmail.com
  -linkedin:https://www.linkedin.com/in/dimitris-papazacharias-a8b41a124/